serodriguez68/grpc-cheatsheet/README.md

    service in the language you chose. (e.g. Java)
 4. Write your client with using the generated client stubs for the programming language you want (e.g. Go).

+## Step 1: Write the protobuff

+See [employee.proto](./src/main/proto/employee.proto) for a commented example on how to do this.

+## Step 2: Compile the protos to the target language

+Run `./gradlew clean build`

+This sample project has been configured to use Gradle to compile the protos as part of the build process.
+The auto-generated stubs and message classes can be located inside the `./build` folder.

+Some things to note:
+- The package strucutre inside the `/build` directory follows the `package` and `java_package` directives in the proto files.
+- `EmployeeServiceGrpc` is a generated file that contains both the client and the server stubs to be used.
+  - It contains methods that allow clients to generate client stubs capable of doing either synchronous or asynchronous requests to the service.
+- `EmployeeRequest` and `EmployeeResponse` are the generated classes that will represent these messages in Java.
+- All other classes in the folder are auxiliary.